rnelson/learnsomethingnew/README.md

 # Somethings To Learn

-In addition to my lists, I've used [Added Bytes' cheat sheets](https://www.addedbytes.com/cheat-sheets/) for many things over the years.

 ## Operating Systems

+While I do use Windows for work and the occasional project, almost everything else I do is on some form of UNIX-like system.
+The [Sysadmin's Unixersal Translator](http://bhami.com/rosetta.html) is an incredibly useful tool for finding the right command to do something on various UNIXes/UNIX-like systems.

 + [FreeBSD](https://github.com/rnelson/learnsomethingnew/blob/master/operating_systems/freebsd.md)

 ## Programming Languages

+In addition to my lists, I've used [Added Bytes' cheat sheets](https://www.addedbytes.com/cheat-sheets/) for many things over the years.

 + [Ada](https://github.com/rnelson/learnsomethingnew/blob/master/programming_languages/ada.md)
 + [C/C++](https://github.com/rnelson/learnsomethingnew/blob/master/programming_languages/cpp.md)